Zabrane/qlnd/doc/channelBalancing.md

 ### loop and loopd

-To install both the loop client and daemon, please following instructions as detailed on main [repository](https://github.com/lightninglabs/loop).
+To install both the loop client and daemon, follow the instructions as detailed [here](https://github.com/lightninglabs/loop).
 The Loop daemon, loopd, exposes a gRPC API (defaults to port 11010) and a REST API (defaults to port 8081).
-Once installation is complete, run the daemon with sample command line instruction shown below.
+Once the installation is complete, start the daemon with the sample command below.

 ```bash
 ./loopd --lnd.macaroondir=$HOME/.lnd/data/chain/bitcoin/mainnet/ --lnd.host=xxx.xxx.xxx.xx:10010 --lnd.tlspath=$HOME/.lnd/tls.cert --restlisten=xxx.xxx.xxx.xx:8081 --network=mainnet